Mina-Rahmanian/Windy-Grid-World-Using-RL/README.md

 <p align="center">

-For the eligibility trace version, λ = 0:8 is selected.
+For the eligibility trace version, ``λ = 0.8`` is selected.
 This value is selected such that its multiplication with is not too small to have a better short term memory.
 If γ is close to 1, then the trace does not change.
 When we apply the eligibility methods, as shown in Fig 3 and 4, the average number of steps to reach to the goal decreases.
 This illustrates the advantage of this methods.
 That is mainly because in the eligibility trace more